 |Alma Mater:||Hartwick College|

-Chris Maiello enters his third season as UND’s Head Swimming and Diving Coach and looks to build on a remarkable 2013-14 season that saw UND enter new heights in its Division I era.
-Maiello's impressive background of success at the collegiate and international levels has already paid dividends at UND.
+Chris Maiello enters his fourth season as UND's Head Swimming and Diving Coach and looks to continue the steady climb upwards in the Western Athletic Conference.
+Maiello's impressive background of success at the collegiate and international levels is paying dividends at UND.

 In his first season, both the men's and women's squads improved markedly on their 2012-13 records as both finished with winning dual records.
 The UND women boasted a 9-7 dual meet record while the men improved on a 2-10 record to post a 7-5 mark under Maiello.
 North Dakota enjoyed eight combined wins over regional rivals South Dakota and South Dakota State in his first season on deck at UND.